- ~6 Month Practicum Activity Award

 We are looking for eager and enthusiastic trainees interested in exploring new paths!
 Whether as an enhancement to your present training or as a transition toward an alternative career path, Kids Brain Health provides financial support for internships and practicum opportunities in industry or community organization settings.
 Internships and practica are open to all disciplines that engage with the health sector at Canadian universities/institutions, health care centres, and engaged community organizations.
 All post-baccalaureate trainees, graduate students, and post-graduate trainees at Canadian universities are eligible.
 We are also seeking partners and investigators who are receptive to giving bright and well-trained analytical minds an exposure to new perspectives and career opportunities.
-Further information regarding internships and practicum placements can be found here.
+Further information regarding standing call for internships and practicum placement opportunities can be found here.

 How to Apply